Monica Niculescu: 2017–18: Wimbledon final and Australian Open SF in doubles, No. 11 in doubles

 At the 2017 Hobart International, she made it to the final and lost to Elise Mertens in straight sets.
 In April, she won the doubles event at the Ladies Open Biel-Bienne alongside Hsieh Su-wei.
 At Wimbledon, alongside Chan Hao-ching, she finished as a runner-up after losing to Ekaterina Makarova and Vesnina.
 In August, she advanced to the quarterfinal of the Citi Open in Washington, but then lost to Julia Görges.
 At the Cincinnati Open, she reached the semifinal in doubles event alongside Hsieh; they lost to Hingis-Latisha Chan.
 At the US Open, she reached the third round, where she lost to Jennifer Brady.
 She won the WTA 125 event at Limoges, on 12 November.

 Her 2018 season started with playing at the Hobart International; she advanced to the quarterfinals after two wins but was then forced to withdraw.
 Despite losing in the first round of the singles event at the Australian Open, she managed to reach semifinals in doubles, partnering with Begu.
 Next, she advanced to another quarterfinal at the Taiwan Open, but lost to Lisicki, in three sets.
 At the WTA 1000 Qatar Open she beat Maria Sharapova in the first round, followed up with a win over Magdaléna Rybáriková.
 In the following round, she lost to Caroline Wozniacki.
 A month later, she reached another WTA 1000 third round, this time at the Miami Open.
-In the third round, she was forced to retire during the third set against Sloane Stephens.
+In the third round, she was forced to retire during the third set against Sloane Stephens due to injury.
 She played in the first round of Wimbledon, Canadian Open, US Open and Wuhan Open.
 On the 2 April 2018, she reached a career-high doubles ranking of 11.